 3. Enalion, Pollonia

-Enalion Restaurant is another institution in Pollonia, and like most of its neighbors, focuses on traditional seafood dishes.
-Some of the highlights of its menu include the fisherman’s fish stew with octopus, and the lobster.
+Enalion Restaurant is another institution in Pollonia, and like most of its neighbours, focuses on traditional seafood dishes.
+Some of the highlights of its menu include the fisherman’s fish stew with octopus and the lobster.

 Astakas, Klima